 But whichever dog food you are feeding be aware that weight gain is a real possibility with dogs that have joint pain or arthritis so you may have to adjust the amount you are feeding or consult your vet about switching to a lower calorie food.

 When it comes to which nutritional supplements you should be using there are many excellent products available to help prevent or at least reduce the impact of arthritis in dogs.
 That means less pain for your dog and less pain for you in vet bills.

 I recommend Dr. Jones' Ultimate Canine Health Formula because the "Dr. Jones" in the name refers to Dr. Andrew Jones who is a real practicing veterinarian.
-He has a wealth of information about his supplement formula that uses safe, natural ingredients on his website and when you visit his site you can also get a free copy of his "Special Report on Dog Food".
-(You can still get a free copy even if you don't order.)
-Here's the link.
+He has a wealth of information about his supplement formula that uses safe, natural ingredients.
+On his website you can also find information about his Veterinary Secrets Revealed eBook.

 Arthritis in dogs will make them much more sensitive to their environment.
 Just as with arthritis in people they will have good days and not so good days.
 One of the things you can do to help is to make sure they have a soft comfortable bed that is nice and warm.

 Hard surfaces with no give will aggravate the condition while cold will tighten the already stiff joints.